Steam and Condensate

 Sizing Steam Pipes (lb/h)

-Steam is a compressible gas where the capacity of the pipe line depends on the size of the pipes and the steam pressure.
-This table can be used for fast sizing of steam pipes dimensions
+Steam is a compressible gas where the capacity of a pipe line depends on the size of the pipe and the steam pressure.

 Soft and Hard Water

-Steam consumption rates for typical consumers in different industries as bakeries, breweries, paper factories etc.
+Steam consumption rates for typical steam heated consumers in industries like bakeries, breweries, paper factories etc.

 Steam Control Valves - Calculating Kv Values